With Martin Shaw and Carla Stang

 Throughout history we hear it; from Amazonia to the Arthurian tales: that an essential part of becoming human requires a wedding to the earth itself.

 Though diverse in expression, an essential part of the message is this: to be threaded into the nervous system of jungle, dream, myth, forest and ancestral confirmation before societal demands of work and family take primacy.
-Such primary grounding shaped us, informed us of the firmament we stood upon, illuminated the story we were actually in.
+This primary event shaped us, informed us of the firmament we stood upon, illuminated the story we were actually in.

 In 2017 we appear to have largely fallen out of such an arrangement.
 And we appear to be in a new kind of story.
 So, we ask: what exactly does this story serve?
 Does it come as vision or hallucination?

-Throughout our time together, Carla Stang and Martin Shaw will be weaving three areas into our enquiry.
+Throughout our time together, Carla Stang and Martin Shaw will be weaving three threads into our enquiry.

-- Folklore and myth from eastern Europe and beyond.
+2. Folklore and myth from Europe and beyond.

-We will also trace something of the journey of the alchemist, from roots in Jewish, Greek, Arabic and Egyptian thought and mystical practice.
+For many centuries alchemists have carried secret knowledge about how to live, to deepen; to make, in part, a “magnum opus” of our own lives.
+We will trace something of their journey, from roots in Jewish, Greek, Arabic and Egyptian thought and mystical practice.
 In the lives and ideas of these practitioners we start to glimpse a subterranean underpinning to what we so glibly call “the West”.
-We will quite naturally find associations with our wider explorations and in this very dialogue between domestic and wild.
-For many centuries alchemists have carried secret knowledge about how to live, to deepen; to make, in part, a “magnum opus” of our own lives.
-It may be time for those secrets to step closer.
-In alchemical motifs we track the maturation of the psyche, in a similar fashion to the hunter trailing deer tracks through the forest.
+We will quite naturally find associations with our wider explorations of the dialogue between domestic and wild.

 Respectfully handled, these three ingredients lean us usefully into the crucible of our own lives, will create something unexpected, may just help us glimpse a story we would be honoured to be part of.
 A story that will require study, wonder and more than we will sometimes wish to give.